-Microscopic examination of hair shafts can be used to look for evidence of self-trauma, dermatophyte infections (requires clearing agents and special staining), dysplastic hairs, and sometimes genetic diseases of the hair coat.
+Microscopic examination of hair shafts can be used to look for evidence of self-trauma, dermatophyte infections (requires clearing agents and special staining), dysplastic hairs, and, sometimes, genetic diseases of the hair coat.

-Dermatophyte infections are best identified with a fungal culture on either dermatophyte test medium or on plain Sabouraud's agar.
-Plates that are easily inoculated are preferred; glass screw-topped jars are difficult to inoculate and obtain samples from and are best avoided.
+Dermatophyte infections are best identified with a fungal culture on either dermatophyte test medium or on plain Sabouraud agar.
+Plates that are easily inoculated are preferred; glass, screw-topped jars are difficult to inoculate and obtain samples from and are best avoided.
 Cats are best sampled using a new toothbrush aggressively combed over the affected lesions.
 Dogs can be sampled with either a toothbrush or via a hair plucking technique.
 In large animals, hairs should be gently wiped with alcohol before collecting to minimize contaminant growth.
-Intermediate and deep fungal organisms are best cultured by a reference laboratory using a skin biopsy specimen (6–8 mm in size).
+Intermediate and deep fungal organisms are best cultured at a reference laboratory using a skin biopsy specimen (6–8 mm in size).

 Skin biopsies are indicated in any case that appears severe, unusual, or does not respond to appropriate therapy.
-Lesions should not be scrubbed before biopsy because surface pathology is important in the diagnosis of many skin diseases.
+Lesions should not be scrubbed before biopsy, because surface pathology is important in the diagnosis of many skin diseases.
 Several samples from a variety of lesions should be submitted for examination.
 Primary lesions should be sampled whenever possible; otherwise, the report is often not very helpful in making a diagnosis or narrowing a list of differential diagnoses.
 Biopsy specimens require examination by a pathologist familiar with skin diseases of animals.
 Direct immunofluorescence is not necessary to diagnose autoimmune skin diseases; routine histopathology is the test of choice.

 Routine Blood and Urine Tests